BenjaminCB/deb/5_lecture/primary_exercises.md

 How is this relevant to user interface design?

+Obviously the user should not have to remember things for longer than this.

 ### Exercise Exercise 10
 How many items of information can a user at maximum be expected to hold in their working memory at a time?